Application instructions have been updated as of 31 October 2018

-The purpose of this funding scheme is to give talented researchers within art history the opportunity to carry out ambitious and innovative research projects of high academic quality that can make a significant contribution to the field of art history in Denmark.
+The purpose of this grant is to give talented researchers within art history the opportunity to carry out research projects of high academic quality that can make a significant contribution to the field of art history in Denmark.

 The Novo Nordisk Foundation supports art history research projects of 1-3 years duration.

-The applicant must work within the field of art history research and be anchored at a university, museum or other knowledge institution in Denmark (host institution) during the grant period.
-A commitment letter from the host institution must be submitted with the application.
+The applicant must work within the field of art history research and be anchored at a university, museum or other knowledge institution in Denmark (administrating host institution) during the grant period.

 Project proposals can address art history research within all time periods from prehistoric to modern times in a Danish or international context.
 The project proposal must, however demonstrate academic relevance for the research environment at the Danish host institution.